 Why visit a Tijuana dentist for dental implants or other work?

-If you need dental work that seems unaffordable at US prices, you’re probably considering joining the growing number of people turning to dental tourism.
-This simply involves traveling overseas to take advantage of lower prices – and often better service – in another country.
+If you need dental work and it seems unaffordable at UK prices, you're probably considering joining the growing number of people turning to dental tourism.
+This simply involves travelling overseas to take advantage of lower prices – and often better services – in another country.

-For North Americans, Mexico is the obvious choice because it is so close and has an excellent reputation for dentistry.
-There are plenty of other locations to consider for your dental trip, but let’s look at what makes Tijuana a great choice for so many people.
+There are plenty of other locations to consider for dental treatment abroad, several of which are in Europe, but let's look at what makes Tijuana a great choice for so many people.

 The following Tijuana dentist price list gives approximate costs for some common dental procedures: